Jennifer's Body: Plot

 Jennifer reveals that Low Shoulder had taken her into the woods after the bar fire and offered her as a virgin ultimate sacrifice to Satan in exchange for fame and fortune.
 Although the sacrifice was a success, Jennifer was not actually a virgin, so she became permanently possessed.
-She became hungry and Ahmet, a foreign exchange student, who was thought to have died in the fire, was her first victim.
-She had intended to eat Needy as well, but left because she could not bring herself to hurt her best friend.
-When she has eaten, she can withstand virtually any injury without pain, healing instantly.
+She became hungry, and Ahmet, a foreign exchange student who was thought to have died in the fire, was her first victim.
+She had intended to eat Needy first but left because she could not bring herself to hurt her best friend.
+Whenever she eats a victim, she can withstand any injury without pain and heal instantly.

 Needy goes to the school library's occult section and determines that Jennifer is a succubus who must feed on flesh and can only be killed while she is hungry and weak.
 Needy tells Chip about Jennifer.
-He does not believe her, so she breaks up with him in order to protect him.
-Jennifer intercepts Chip on the way to the school dance and lies to him, saying that Needy had been cheating on him with Colin.
+He refuses to believe her, so she breaks up with him in order to protect him.
+Jennifer intercepts Chip on the way to the school dance and claims that Needy had been cheating on him with Colin.
+She tries to seduce him, but he is not interested.
 She takes him to an abandoned pool and begins feeding on him.
-Needy arrives and Chip impales Jennifer through the stomach with a pool skimmer.
-Jennifer, however, having eaten just enough to survive the injury, removes the pool skimmer and escapes while Chip dies.
+Needy arrives, and as the two girls argue, Chip impales Jennifer through the stomach with a pool skimmer.
+However, Jennifer, having eaten enough to survive the injury, removes the pool skimmer and escapes while Chip dies.

 Angry and heartbroken, Needy breaks into Jennifer's bedroom.
-The two fight and Jennifer bites Needy's shoulder in the struggle.
-Needy rips Jennifer's best friend necklace off her neck.
-Jennifer stops fighting back and Needy stabs her in the heart with a utility knife, killing her and destroying the demon.
-Jennifer's mother enters and finds Needy on top of her dead daughter's body, resulting in Needy's imprisonment.
-She also manifests some of Jennifer's supernatural powers due to the bite.
-Needy eventually escapes the mental facility and hitchhikes a ride, telling the driver she is following a band.
-A home video, surveillance footage, and crime scene photos show that the members of Low Shoulder have been murdered in their hotel by Needy.
+The two fight, and Jennifer bites Needy's shoulder in the struggle.
+When Needy rips Jennifer's best friend necklace off her neck, Jennifer stops fighting back.
+Needy then stabs her in the heart with a utility knife, killing her and destroying the demon.
+Jennifer's mother enters and finds Needy on top of her daughter's body, resulting in Needy's imprisonment.
+After manifesting some of Jennifer's supernatural powers from the bite, Needy eventually escapes the mental facility, tracks down Low Shoulder, and murders them.

 Cast

-Megan Fox and Amanda Seyfried play Jennifer and Needy respectively.
+Megan Fox and Amanda Seyfried play Jennifer and Needy, respectively.